Best General Liability Insurance Companies for Small Businesses in California

 biBerk

-biBERK offers a good balance between affordability and service for general liability policies in California, and most recreation, fitness and cleaning related businesses will find the most value with the company and for those who operate without employees.
-Their buying process is streamlined and fast with most policies able to be bound with a COI in under 6 minutes (2nd in our study). biBERK also has lower general liability insurance limit availability than competitors which can be attractive for low claims risk industries like consultants ($300,000 per occurrence and $600,000 aggregate minimum).
+biBerk offers a good balance between affordability and service for general liability policies in California.
+Recreation, fitness and cleaning businesses get the most value, especially those operating without employees.
+The buying process is fast, with most policies bound with a certificate of insurance (COI) in under six minutes (second in our study). biBerk also has a lower general liability insurance limit than competitors, which can be attractive for low-claims-risk industries like consulting ($300,000 per occurrence and $600,000 aggregate minimum).

 • Solopreneurs and very small California businesses seeking affordable rates